niels-slotboom/notes/Submanifolds.typ

 #import "@preview/fletcher:0.5.8" as fletcher: diagram, node, edge

 = Introduction

-To formulate the ADM formalism, one not only requires Hamiltonian field theory and the Dirac-Bergmann algorithm, but also a means of defining a direction of evolution---a preferred time direction---within the spacetime; this is done by introducing a foliation.
-These notes aim to build a precise formulation of what a foliation is, the construction and interpretation of its associated normal vector field, and, more broadly, a systematic treatment of differential geometry with foliations and submanifolds.
-In this, these notes introduce a variety of important geometric structures carried by foliations: the induced metric, projected covariant derivatives, intrinsic as well as extrinsic curvature, and decompositions of the ambient curvature in terms of intrinsic and extrinsic contributions.
+To formulate general relativity as a Hamiltonian field theory within the ADM formalism, one must choose a direction of evolution---essentially a preferred timelike parameter within spacetime.
+This is achieved through the use of a hypersurface foliation.
+These notes aim to present the concepts I have learned in the process of achieving my goal of deriving the ADM decomposition of the Einstein-Hilbert action, a result often referred to as the ADM action.
+This decomposition serves as the starting point for the Hamiltonian perspective on general relativity.

+In working towards this goal, the notes introduce a variety of essential geometric structures.
+We begin with more general theory by defining submanifolds, pushforwards, pullbacks, and projectors onto tangent and normal spaces.
+After a brief exploration of vector bundles, the concept of foliations is introduced, followed by a detailed look at the structures they carry: the induced metric, projected covariant derivatives, as well as the intrinsic and extrinsic curvature tensors.
+Additionally, we decompose the tangential part of the ambient curvature into intrinsic and extrinsic components in the form of the Gauss-Codazzi equation.
+This result is what will enable us to derive the ADM action.

+While I've aimed to make these notes as approachable and didactic as possible, they should remain to be seen as part of my personal learning journey.
+In some cases the path to a given result might not be the most direct, but it will always be my own.
+Rather than relying on existing derivations, I've opted to find them myself.

 = Basics
 == Definition of a Submanifold